-I’m really picky about my pies, and these two recipes have passed the test for great flavor (and looking decent despite my beginner baking skills).
-I stumbled upon my now-favorite apple pie recipe: Betty Crocker’s Dutch Apple Pie (see more amazing pie recipes here)!
-I made this for Thankgiving 2017, and everyone loved it.
+I’m really picky about my pies, and two recipes in particular have passed the test.
+The first is Dutch Apple Pie (see more amazing pie recipes here)!
+I tweaked a recipe for Thankgiving 2017, and everyone loved it.
 And a few years ago, my roommate made this Hot Fudge Pie by What Would Jessie Dish?
 It’s a unique flavor of pie that’s delicious and super easy to make.

 This Glazed Lemon Chiffon Cake recipe on Wilton.com is amazing.
 I do like more lemon in mine (especially in the glaze), but I like things more on the tart side.
 I also regularly make desserts from this cookbook that I got from my mother-in-law for my bridal shower.
 They’re all super delicious!

 Pumpkin Crunch Cake from The Picky Apple is soooo good!

 Ty, my husband, keeps asking for more of the Best Snickerdoodles Ever (recipe by Lil’ Luna)!